 The Star is majority owned by the Radio Africa Group, who also operate Kiss FM and Classic FM, urban Kenya's most popular radio stations, as well as Kiss TV, Radio Jambo, XFM and East FM.

-The Chairman of the Board of the Star is Evans Kidero.
 The Managing Director of the Star is William Pike.
 The Editor is Catherine Gicheru.
 The General Manager is Patrick Ndeda.
 The Group Managing Director of Radio Africa is Patrick Quarcoo.